-Similar to the stylized model outlined in the previous section, our structural model involves both landlords and banks making forward-looking, privately optimal decisions.
+Similar to the stylized model, our structural model involves both landlords and banks making forward-looking, privately optimal decisions.
 Landlords make leasing and default decisions, taking prevailing market rents for their spaces, and bank mortgage lending policies as given, while banks make mortgage lending decisions, taking landlord leasing and default policies, and market rents for spaces as given.
-We do not model tenant entry or exit explicitly - a subject for future research.
+We do not model tenant entry or exit explicitly - a subject we take up in a separate paper, Moszkowski and Stackman (2023).
 Instead, market rents and tenant separations from landlords are treated as exogenous processes.
 We outline both the landlord and the bank problems in greater detail below.